The further chameleon groups of Richard Thompson and Graham Higman: Automorphisms via dynamics for the Higman groups

-We discuss the last remark above.
-First, note that there is no general algorithm to transform the above transducer $\widetilde{A}_{q_0}$ to a synchronous $\omega$-equivalent automaton.
-For instance, many homeomorphisms of $\CCnr$ are not induced by automorphisms of trees (or more accurately, forests consisting of $r$ infinite $n$-ary rooted trees).
-In general, though, we can reduce $\widetilde{A}_{q_0}$ to a minimal automaton $A_{q_0}$ as in the subsection \ref{s_reduction} below (only the third step of the reduction process will be required, which step will identify states with equivalent local actions). \begin{prerk} There is a bijection between the states of $A_{q_0}$ and the set of local actions of $h$ (including the local action of $h$ at the empty input).
-Thus, while $\widetilde{A}_{q_0}$ is an infinite automaton, $A_{q_0}$ might be finite.
+We discuss the third point above.
+First, note as before that there is no general algorithm to transform the above transducer $\widetilde{A}_{q_0}$ to a synchronous $\omega$-equivalent transducer.
+For instance, many homeomorphisms of $\CCnr$ are not induced by automorphisms of a forest of $r$ infinite $n$-ary rooted trees.
+In general, though, we can still reduce $\widetilde{A}_{q_0}$ to a minimal transducer $A_{q_0}$ as in the subsection \ref{s_reduction} below. \begin{remark} There is a bijection between the states of the reduced transducer $A_{q_0}$ and the set of local actions of $h$ (including the local action of $h$ at the empty input).
+Thus, while $\widetilde{A}_{q_0}$ is an infinite transducer, $A_{q_0}$ might be finite.
 Finally, we note that if $\widetilde{A}_{q_0}$ represents a homeomorphism of $\CCnr$, then given a letter-state pair $(x,q)$ in the domain of $\lambda$, we have that $\lambda(x,q)$ is always a finite word.
-(Note that, for instance, for a continuous function $f:\CCn\to\CCn$ which sends an entire cylinder set $U_\mu$ to an eventually periodic point, the automaton produced by following the construction above may be finite, whilst the guaranteed output after some finite input might still be an infinite word.)\end{prerk}
+(Note that, for instance, for a continuous function $f:\CCn\to\CCn$ which sends an entire cylinder set $U_\mu$ to an eventually periodic point, the transducer produced by following the construction above may be finite, whilst the guaranteed output after some finite input might still be an infinite word; but such a transducer would not represent an injective function.)\end{remark}

-Along the lines of the last remark, the following theorem is direct consequence of Theorem 2.5 of \cite{GNSenglish}.
+The following theorem is direct consequence of Theorem 2.5 of \cite{GNSenglish}.

-\begin{theorem} [Grigorchuk, et al.] Let $1\leqslant r<n$ be integers.
+\begin{theorem} [GNS] Let $1\leqslant r<n$ be integers.
 Any homeomorphism $h:\CCnr\longrightarrow \CCnr$ can be represented by a finite non-degenerate initial transducer if and only if the set of local actions of $h$ is finite. \end{theorem}